StefanSalewski/tiny-chess/README.md

 We might develop a Xilem GUI by the end of this year or extend the current `egui` version.
 Other Rust GUI toolkits like [iced](https://iced.rs/) and [dioxus](https://dioxuslabs.com/) are also potential options.

+We have already an alternative Bevy 3D GUI, for which we will replace the current engine with the one of this package soon.
+Xilem is now able to use buttons with custom colors and font sizes, so we can start with a Xilem GUI soon.

 ### How to Run

 ```sh